 We can all do our bit to reduce the amount of waste that we produce at home.
 Here are some simple steps we can all take to reduce the rubbish we throw away.

-- Compost vegetable or fruit peelings, tea bags, coffee grounds, dead flowers, garden waste in your back garden.
+- Compost vegetable or fruit peelings, tea bags, coffee grounds, dead flowers and garden waste in your back garden.

 - Use a home compost bin to produce a rich soil enhancer for your garden.
 Compost bins are available through Derbyshire County Council.

 - Go to www.recyclenow.com/compost for general information on composting.